 - A map of known migrant child prisons in the US

-- Government and ProPublica data about funding for detention facilities run by Heartland Alliance and the Chicago Catholic Archdiocese (including executive salary info)
+- Government and ProPublica data about funding for detention facilities run by Heartland Alliance and the Chicago Catholic Archdiocese

 You can click the links in this index to go directly to the webpages for each individual source.
-Continue scrolling down on this page to see each of these sources laid out with commentary on how they've been useful for our struggle.
+Continue scrolling down on this page to see each of these sources laid out with commentary on how they've been useful for collective struggle.

 testimony of former heartland employee